craigbro/libre/README.md

 clj/cljs file in the project, then do `M-x cider-jack-in`.
 Make sure CIDER is up to date).

+**Emacs Users: be sure you are running the latest CIDER and clojure-mode from the MELPA archive.
+Also ensure you have the lastest cider-nrepl lein plugin (0.8.0-snapshot is known to work) **

 In the REPL do

 ```clojure